"Truncated Bloody Revolution"

 Now, for a little aside, the fact that Ireland has prospered more than almost any other country in Europe is because it has pursued free enterprise with a passion.
 Corporate taxes are low, people are free to pursue their dreams, and Ireland is one of the few countries which people want to move to instead of away from it.
 This capitalist environment is abhorrent to Ken Loach.
 He would like a Stalinist dictatorship of the proletariat, according to this movie.
 One can only wonder how much he hates the world to harbor this vision of repression.
 Please pray for Ken Loach.

+THE WIND THAT SHAKES THE BARLEY is an Irish movie about two brothers caught up in the Irish rebellion of the 1920s.
+Damien is studying medicine.
+Teddy is an IRA commander.
+One day after a field hockey game, they are harassed by a group of thuggish British soldiers who kill one of their players.
+Soon, Teddy and Damien are thrown into prison, where Teddy is tortured gruesomely.
+This causes Damien to join the IRA.
+The war with the British rages, and, eventually, they liberate their village.
+Teddy just wants to fight for liberty, but Damien decides radical revolution is the answer.
+Damien leads some hardcore Red revolutionaries to continue the fight against their new oppressors, including his brother.
 The radicals are the heroes in this movie, which makes the case for abolishing private property, public ownership of everything, abolishing religion, and the other Marxist principles that destroyed Eastern Europe.
 Everyone else is a villain, and the British are mere caricatures.
 Also, when one priest defends capitalism and liberty, Damien says, "The Catholic Church is always on the side of the oppressors."
 The movie also contains extreme violence and lots of foul language.